-NU has internship coordinators that support students in their search for an appropriate internship site.
+NU has Internship Coordinators who support students in their search for an appropriate internship site.
+Internship Coordinators will help students locate internship sites within 50 miles of their home addresses.

-For some students, finding an appropriate training site and site supervisor is the most difficult part of the internship preparation process.
+For some students, finding an appropriate training site and local supervisor is the most difficult part of the internship preparation process.
 Start looking early in your program.
 It is the responsibility of the NU student to find an internship site.
 NU makes no guarantee that every student will be able to find an appropriate site in their area; thus, you should start early and work diligently in your search.
 As indicated, it is the responsibility of the student to identify an internship, although student situations will vary widely based on their location and opportunities in their area.
-NU internship coordinators are available to provide assistance and support through this process and help find possible sites or begin the process of setting up the site.
+NU Internship Coordinators are available to provide assistance and support through this process and help find possible sites or begin the process of setting up the site.
+If you are unable to find a site, you are able to choose a different elective course.